polterguy/hyper-ide/helpers/help-files/03 - Hyper IDE main features.md

 can be renamed.
 If you hover your mouse over a toolbar button, you will get some information about what that particular button does.

-**Notice**, depending upon what plugins you happen to have (turned on) in your installation, you might have additional buttons, such as the _"Create new template module"_ plugin, which allows you to create an AngularJS and MySQL app, and many other types of apps, by following a _"wizard"_ - But only when you have selected the `/modules/` folder.
-Some plugins are _"context sensitive"_, and only available for specific folders, and/or specific files extensions.
+**Notice**, depending upon what plugins you have (turned on) in your installation, you might have additional buttons, such as the _"Create new template module"_ plugin, which allows you to create new apps, by following a _"wizard"_.
+This button will only be visible when you have selected the `/modules/` folder.
+Some plugins are _"context sensitive"_, and only available for specific folders, and/or specific file extensions.
+You can also easily extend this toolbar, and create your own plugins.

 ### Keyboard shortcuts